Journeys to Germany

 In a Gestapo-inflected tone of voice, he hollered, "You vill pay!"

-This event occurred 54 years after World War II when I was only a child.
+This event occurred 54 years after World War II, when I was only a child.
 But books and movies and museum exhibitions about Nazi atrocities, seemingly tolerated by most of the German public, were never far from my Jewish eyes and ears.
 I didn't like the manager's attitude, and I didn't like his voice.
 I was concerned about what other experiences we might expect on this, our first trip to Germany.

-We had come in part to attend The Berlin International Film Festival, where our friends, Joan Grossman and Paul Rosdy, had been invited to show their award-winning film, The Port of Last Resort.
-This film told the story of the 20,000 European Jews who fled to Shanghai, China, between 1938 and 1941 to evade Nazi persecution.
+We had come in part to attend the Berlin International Film Festival, where our friends, Joan Grossman and Paul Rosdy, had been invited to show their award-winning film, The Port of Last Resort.
+This film tells the story of the 20,000 European Jews who fled to Shanghai, China, between 1938 and 1941 to evade Nazi persecution.
 As a Jew, the subject matter was very personal, and I wanted to discover what the local German reaction to it might be.
 Linda, who is not Jewish, was interested but more focused on being there to support her friend.

 Gunter escorted us to the homes of local relatives he had contacted in advance.
 They all expressed much love for Linda and always provided coffee and cake.
 My favorite was Schwarzwälder Kirschtorte, or Black Forest Cake, composed of rich chocolate layers with fresh cherries, cherry liqueur, and whipped cream frosting.